ciucacosmin109/Facturi/README.md

 de banking ale fiecarei banci pentru a realiza tranzactiile.

 ### Download
-You should have a SQL Server database created using the provided sql script for this to work !
+You must have a SQL Server database created using the provided sql script!

 <a href="https://github.com/ciucacosmin109/Facturi/raw/master/Facturi/bin/Release/Facturi.exe">Facturi.exe</a>